 Obie works at the grocery store stacking shelves for a part-time job.
 A friend of the family owns the store, suggesting a cosy, small town where everyone knows everyone.

-But this version of American suburbia is an apparent utopia — underneath, things are rotten.
+But this version of American suburbia is an snail under the leaf setting — underneath, things are rotten.
 Case in point: The Vigils.
 The gang headed by Archie.
 These boys run the town.
 Lead by Archie.
 President is another bastard called Carter.
 Obie is secretary and underdog.

 For fun there’s the Teen-Age Canteen where the boys have the opportunity to meet girls, referred to as ‘broads’, because these boys objectify female characters as if they’re an entirely different species.